thisiscetin/textoken/README.md

 ## Current Options

-**only:** accepts any regexp defined in [option_values.yml](//github.com/manorie/textoken/blob/development/lib/textoken/regexps/option_values.yml)
+- **only:** Accepts any regexp defined in [option_values.yml](//github.com/manorie/textoken/blob/development/lib/textoken/regexps/option_values.yml)

-**exclude:** accepts any regexp defined in [option_values.yml](https://github.com/manorie/textoken/blob/development/lib/textoken/regexps/option_values.yml)
+- **only_regexp:** Accepts any regexp but only one regexp can be given.

-**less_than:** accepts any integer bigger than 1
+- **exclude:** Accepts any regexp defined in [option_values.yml](https://github.com/manorie/textoken/blob/development/lib/textoken/regexps/option_values.yml)

-**more_than:** accepts any positive integer
+- **exclude_regexp** Accepts any regexp but only one regexp can be given.

-**only_regexp:** accepts any regexp but only one regexp can be given
+- **less_than:** Accepts any integer bigger than 1.

-**exclude_regexp** accepts any regexp but only one regexp can be given
+- **more_than:** Accepts any positive integer.

 ## Option Meanings

-**only:** If a word in text consist of a regexp or regexps, only option includes it in result.
+- **only:** If a word in text consist of a regexp or regexps, only option includes it in result.

-**only_regexp:** If a word in text consist of user given regexp, only_regexp option includes it in result.
+- **only_regexp:** If a word in text consist of user given regexp, only_regexp option includes it in result.

-**exclude:** If a word in text does not have a regexp at some part, exclude option excludes it from result.
+- **exclude:** If a word in text does not have a regexp at some part, exclude option excludes it from result.
 Opposite of only.

-**exclude_regexp:** If a word in text does not have user given regexp at some part, exclude option excludes it from result.
+- **exclude_regexp:** If a word in text does not have user given regexp at some part, exclude option excludes it from result.
 Opposite of only_regexp.

-**less_than:** Filters result by the word length less than the option value given.
+- **less_than:** Filters result by the word length less than the option value given.

-**more_than:** Filters result by the word length bigger than the option value given.
+- **more_than:** Filters result by the word length bigger than the option value given.

 ## Installation